Ford Overdrive Light Flashing (7 Reasons With Troubleshoot)

 Shorting or burning the wires can lead to many different problems when it comes to your vehicle.

-Many times, it can shorten the overdrive circuit or an associated circuit.
 When that happens, the overdrive light might start flashing as well.

 7. PCM problem: